marc0olo/aens-nfts/docs/contract-interface.md

     /// @param nft_id the id of the NFT where the AENS name is wrapped into stateful entrypoint revokeAll : (int) => unit

-    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, extends all names wrapped in new NFT
+    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, updates expiry of name to match expiry of already wrapped names
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
     /// @param name the AENS name to transfer stateful entrypoint transferSingle : (int, int, string) => unit

-    /// @notice transfers multiple AENS names to another NFT by updating metadata of both NFTs, extends all names wrapped in new NFT
+    /// @notice transfers multiple AENS names to another NFT by updating metadata of both NFTs, updates expiry of names to match expiry of already wrapped names
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
     /// @param names the AENS names to transfer stateful entrypoint transferMultiple : (int, int, Set.set(string)) => unit

-    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, extends all names wrapped in new NFT, burns the old NFT
+    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, updates expiry of names to match expiry of already wrapped names, burns the old NFT
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future stateful entrypoint transferAll : (int, int) => unit

-    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signature off-chain to the owner of the target NFT
+    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signature off-chain to the owner of the target NFT, updates expiry of name to match expiry of already wrapped names
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
     /// @param name the AENS name to transfer
     /// @param delegation_sig the delegation signature for the name provided by the owner of nft_id_old stateful entrypoint claimSingleTransfer : (int, int, string, signature) => unit

-    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signatures off-chain to the owner of the target NFT
+    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signatures off-chain to the owner of the target NFT, updates expiry of names to match expiry of already wrapped names
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
     /// @param names_delegation_sigs a map (key = AENS name, value = delegation signature)